HOW TO FUND YOUR STUDY ABROAD PROGRAM

 In almost every country, there’s a high demand for English teachers, you just need to put yourself out there and offer your services.

-You can pursue formal or informal avenues for teaching, and a quick Google search or chat with your professors and other international classmates will yield many leads.
+You can pursue formal or informal avenues for teaching, and a quick Google search or chat with your professors and classmates will yield many leads.

 It can be anything from one on one tutoring classes to scoring a teaching job at the local language center.